 NCI has worked to leverage its role as the leader of the National Cancer Program to expand our understanding of cancer and to translate new knowledge into better cancer prevention and treatment.
 Although the majority of NCI’s funding supports investigator-initiated science, the institute also invests in major research initiatives to facilitate and support research on specific issues of importance to the cancer research enterprise.
 Some of these key initiatives include:

-Under this White House-led initiative, NCI is focusing on three broad areas: new and expanded precision medicine clinical trials; mechanisms to overcome the persistent problem of drug resistance to cancer treatments; and building and sharing a digital repository of data resulting from NCI-sponsored precision medicine clinical trials, all with the aim of bringing precision medicine into everyday clinical practice.
+Under this White House-led initiative, NCI is focusing on four broad areas: new and expanded precision medicine clinical trials; overcoming drug resistance to cancer treatments; developing new laboratory models for cancer research; and building and sharing a digital repository of data resulting from NCI-sponsored precision medicine clinical trials, all with the aim of bringing precision medicine into everyday clinical practice.

 NCI established this initiative to develop effective therapies against tumors that contain mutations in members of the RAS family of oncogenes.
 RAS genes are mutated in approximately one-third of all cancers.
 The RAS Initiative highlights NCI’s ability to bring together experts from across the research enterprise to address pressing scientific and clinical questions in cancer.